everest-linux/glacier/README.md

  ## Latest News

+ 3/28/22 (again) > Added package caching.
+This is useful if the user wishes to customize package instruction scripts before installing.
+0.5rc

  3/28/22 > Recovered from sickness, released 0.4rc.
 This update provides proper cleanup after an operation is complete.
 This is done by making a temporary directory that the tarball will be unpacked into.
 Also added the logo to README.md

  3/22/22 > Sorry for a lack of updates recently, I've been sick